pamelaolney/pamelas_arcade/README.md

 # Pamela's Game Lab
-This site will show the games that Pamela has created,
+This site will show the games that Pamela has created.